ultraio/docs-blockchain/docs/blockchain/block-producers/launch-procedures/adding-new-producers.md

 # Adding Producers

 Our system contract modifications prevent any form of voting after the chain has been activated.
-This modification precludes the standard procedure on EOSIO for adding additional Block Producers to our network.
+This modification precludes the standard procedure on Antelope for adding additional Block Producers to our network.

 Ultra handpicks the Block Producers and adds them manually through **regprod** and **unregprod** actions.
 Once these actions are performed, the modifications to the block production schedule are handled automatically.